SoftwareBoulevard-2018/Web/README.md

 Pmfunctions: This component displays all the actions that a Project Manager can do.
 It has four buttons (Recruit Member, Choose Project, Estimate Cost & Time and  Generate Resources.
 Clicking each button will redirect the user to the specified Use Case.
 Only the PM has permission to access this.
 Its URL route is home/users/projectmanager and it's located in /web/src/app/pmfunctions.

+## Module 4 - "Play team role" components

+#### Component about how to join a team

+join-team: this component shown how would be the primary window with the company invitations to the player.
+There are three elements, the company name, and two buttons to accept or reject the invitations.

+location: src/app/join-team

+#### Components about to play:
+play: Grants access to the selection panel to choose between develop's question or skill's question

+location:  src/app/play

+play-develop:  show a question to advance in the project and allow choose one the answer and decides if this answer is correct, when the player uses the send button

+location: src/app/play-develop

+play-develop:  show a question to advance in the project and allow choose one the answer and decides if this answer is correct, when the player uses the send button

+location: src/app/play-skill

 ### Module 5 - "Communication" component:
 The Email (communication) component allows users to communicate between them.
 Allows to read inbox, sent emails, write new emails and send it.
 Shows a notification that counts unread messages.
 Know more : /src/app/email